dottjt/plastic/chapters/06-therapy.md

+# therapy.

+Every man dreams.

+It's on the cover of every magazine, staring you down in a bid to prove just who can be more successful.
+The hot, dashing young man covered in a ripple of

+There are some with a fantasy to discuss a big-breasted child with a severe OCD for sucking cock.

+Surely, in raptum we trust.

 A finer touch if ever you demanded one, although as we both know, these words are nothing more than a trap our senses are both trying to fight.
 “It’s okay to burn”, preaches the local glass nun, shouting vast through these pages without even a hint of respite, white powder thick to her heels in a perfect mirage of gloss and so sheen.
 Ah yes, and just when you thought life’s searing gaze couldn’t get any worse, a talking Harry presents itself in full-fashion and it just doesn’t know when to stop.
 Shut up Harry.
 You violent Harry.
 Fucking Harry.